Floer cohomology in the mirror of the projective plane and a binodal cubic curve

 \subsection{Continuation maps and products}

-For $r > d_1-d_2$, the generators of $CF^*(L(d_1),L(d_2);rH)$ all have degree $0$, so there are no differentials, and we can identify these complexes with their homologies.
+We saw above that for $r > d_1-d_2$, the generators of $CF^*(L(d_1),L(d_2);rH)$ all have degree $0$, so there are no differentials, and we can identify these complexes with their homologies.
 In order to obtain the wrapped Floer cohomology, we must determine the continuation maps.

 Let it be understood that we require $r \in \Z$ in case $L$, $r \in 2\Z$ in case $C$, and $r \in 3\Z$ in case $D$.